 Based on the novel by Joseph Bruchac

 1. Joseph Bruchac is the author of the story.
-What does he believe the best stories do?
+Watch this interview on Youtube.

 2. Ohkwa'ri is a member of the Mohawk